 Rakuten Viki is headquartered in California with offices in Singapore, Japan, and South Korea.
 They have a wide range of Korean dramas, as well as bingeworthy titles from China and Taiwan.
 Some recent titles you can watch from Korea include More Than Friends, When the Weather is Fine, and Best Mistake 2, and while most titles are free, some require a subscription.
 Ad level: high

 WeTV is the international version of Tencent Video (China’s leading video app) so you’re going to find a lot of production from China, including dramas and anime.
-Recent, popular drama titles include You Are My Destiny, Romance of Tiger and Rose, and The Untamed, as well as a small selection of other Asian dramas like the ongoing Thai BL series Manner of Death.
+Popular Cdrama titles include Douluo Continent, Romance of Tiger and Rose, and The Untamed, as well as a small selection of Asian BL dramas like Manner of Death from Thailand and We Best Love from Taiwan.
 They also have VIP titles and episodes that are only available to subscribers.
 Ad level: low

 There are many other video-on-demand streaming platforms out there, with more being made available in the near future.
 You can also find English movies and series on platforms like W4Free, Tubi, Plex, and many more.

 While there are thousands of titles available to watch free on all these platforms, there may be times when titles aren’t available in Singapore due to licensing issues.
 However, since these platforms have a large number of titles, chances are you’ll probably find something else to watch.
 Best part is, they’re all free to watch and you don’t have to dig around for bootleg links!